curl/curl/docs/libcurl/curl_global_init.md

 value unless you are familiar with it and mean to control internal operations of libcurl.

-This function is thread-safe since libcurl 7.84.0 if curl_version_info(3) has the CURL_VERSION_THREADSAFE feature bit set (most platforms).
+This function is thread-safe on most platforms.
+Then curl_version_info(3) has the `threadsafe` feature set (added in 7.84.0).

-If this is not thread-safe, you must not call this function when any other thread in the program (i.e. a thread sharing the same memory) is running.
+If this is not thread-safe (the bit mentioned above is not set), you must not call this function when any other thread in the program (i.e. a thread sharing the same memory) is running.
 This does not just mean no other thread that is using libcurl.
 Because curl_global_init(3) calls functions of other libraries that are similarly thread unsafe, it could conflict with any other thread that uses these other libraries.

 If you are initializing libcurl from a Windows DLL you should not initialize it from *DllMain* or a static initializer because Windows holds the loader